-Mark has a broad range of experience in corporate and commercial practice areas, with a particular focus on the sports and media industries.
+Mark has a broad range of experience in corporate and commercial practice areas, with a particular focus on the sports, entertainment and media industries.

 Mark’s practice primarily focuses on:

 - mergers and acquisitions and drafting of associated documentation;